Mysore_Palace

 Mysore Palace

-Also known as Amba Vilas Palace, the breathtaking Mysore Palace is one of the most beautiful palaces in India and among the most visited tourist places in Karnataka as part of Mysore Tour Packages.
-It is the official residence of the royal family of Mysore, the Wodeyars.
-Designed by Henry Irwin, the palace was built in 1912 with an amazing amalgamation of Hindu, Mughal, Gothic and Rajput architectural styles.
-This three-storied palace has two durbar halls, several courtyards, gardens, exquisite buildings, royal portrait gallery, twelve Hindu temples, and even an antique dolls pavilion.
-It is a sight to behold when it is decorated with thousands of lights during Dasara festivals, on Sundays and on public holidays.
-One can visit this palace from 10 AM to 5.30 PM on all days of the week.
-Mysore is one of the most famous places to visit near Bangalore.
+Commonly referred to as the Amba Vilas Palace, the magnificent Mysore Palace is considered one of the most beautiful palaces in India and is a key highlight in Mysore tour packages.
+It functions as the official residence of the Wodeyar royal family of Mysore.
+Designed by Henry Irwin, this palace was built in 1912, exemplifying the Indo-Saracenic architectural style, which is a remarkable fusion of Hindu, Mughal, Gothic, and Rajput architectural influences.
+This three-story palace includes two durbar halls, a variety of courtyards, gardens, impressive structures, a royal portrait gallery, twelve Hindu temples, and even a pavilion dedicated to antique dolls.
+It is truly a breathtaking sight when illuminated by thousands of lights during the Dasara festivals, on Sundays, and on public holidays.
+You may not know that it is the second most visited tourist palace in India, following the Taj Mahal.
+Visitors are welcome to explore this palace daily from 10 AM to 5:30 PM.

 Lakshmi Vilas Palace, Vadodara